OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.rst

 Setup Cloak Service
 **********************
-After building, the next steps are to build CloakService contracts, run cloak-tee.
+After building and **running the blockchain (ganache-cli in our demo)**, the next steps are to build CloakService contracts, run cloak-tee.

 Get cloak service contract: